Assessing, Exploiting, and Mitigating Syntactic Robustness Failures in LLM-Based Code Generation: Syntactic Robustness

 \section{Syntactic Robustness}

-In this section, we formalize the concept of syntactic robustnesss for LLM-based code generators.
-After defining LLM-based code generators and the type of code generation prompts we are focusing on, we define programs as functions, we define their equivalence, followed by our definition of syntactic robustness.
+In this section, we formalize the concept of syntactic robustness.
+We start by defining key concepts including LLM-based code generators, prompts, and generated programs and their equivalence, before introducing our formal definition of syntactic robustness. \paragraph{LLM-based Code Generators} We define an {\em LLM-based code generator} as follows: \begin{definition}